gdsfactory/gdsfactory/README.md

 # Related repos

 - notebooks: jupyter-notebooks for training
 - gdslib: separate repo where we store the component outputs.
-During tests we ensure the Geometric hash of the GDS does not change with the ones locked in the [library](https://github.com/PsiQ/gdslib)
+Tests ensure the geometric hash of the GDS does not change with the ones locked in the [library](https://github.com/PsiQ/gdslib)
   - `component.nst`: netlist
   - `component.dat`: FDTD sparameter data
   - `component.ice`: interconnect